-A popular one is Uploader for Instagram which is available on Mac App store for $4.99.
+A popular one is an Uploader for Instagram which is available on the Mac App store for $4.99.
 The good thing about this app is, how simple it’s.
 Once you install the app, find a photo you want to upload to on Instagram, right-click on it, scroll down to the options and select Share to Instagram.
 A small window will open where you can apply filters and finally publish your photos to Instagram directly from your Mac’s OS.

 If you are looking for alternative try Uplet ($9).
 Like the former one, Uplet also do no support for video, scheduling or multiple accounts

 It has a free trial on their website.

 #5 ARC Welder